bbottema/simple-java-mail/03_SMTP_ROBUSTNESS_IMPROVEMENT_PLAN/phase-3-diagnostics-and-security/04a-explicit-mailer-execution-views.md

 # Step 4a: Explicit Mailer sync/async execution views

 - Status: Complete and accepted; implementation and verification finished on 12 September 2026, production review accepted on 13 September 2026.
-Delivery is separate from the unfinished probe.
+Delivered independently of the probe, which was subsequently completed and accepted under #733 on 15 September 2026.
 - Parent: [#722](https://github.com/bbottema/simple-java-mail/issues/722); cross-linked with the [SMTP probe, #733](https://github.com/bbottema/simple-java-mail/issues/733).
 - Child issue: [#734](https://github.com/bbottema/simple-java-mail/issues/734), milestone 10.0.0.
 - Classification: separate 10.0.0 `enhancement`; do not reopen completed Phase 2 issues.